vatsalkpatel/550-01-p1-Phoenix/README.md

 ## Note:
  <ol>
-    <p> Professor we have attcahed both .py and .ipynb file.
-If you want to rune it on your system, use .py file else our .ipynb file has all the comments and necessary
+    <p> Professor, we have attcahed both .py and .ipynb file.
+If you want to run it on your system, use .py file else if you have Jupyter Notebook our .ipynb file has all the comments and necessary
       information of the Project.

   </p></ol>